Key Takeaways

 Market Opportunities and Implementation Timeline

 The healthcare API market is projected to reach $336 million by 2027.
+There is growing interest among healthcare organizations in adopting KYP solutions to enhance patient identification and streamline data access.
+Many industry leaders are interested in leveraging KYP for compliance and operational efficiency.
 Early adopters like CommonSpirit Health, HCA Healthcare, and Trinity Health are already implementing these standards, but the majority of implementation activity is expected in 2025-2026.

 Market Size and Potential